nayyarv/gpus/README.md

 ## What is CUDA?

 - Stood for Compute Unified Device Architecture but no one cared so this was forgotten
 - CUDA devices have Streaming Multiprocessors (SMs) and each has a number of CUDA cores.
-GTX970 has 13 SMs with 128 CUDA cores each.
+    - GTX970 has 13 SMs with 128 CUDA cores each.
+    - RTX 2080 Ti has 68 SMs with 64 CUDA cores each
 - In CUDA, you need plenty of independent threads to take advantage of the architecture and to minimize memory latency via async scheduling.
 - Not many guarantees of all threads running exactly in parallel, so code still needs to be thread safe.
 - number of threads is magnitudes greater than in standard multicore programming.